Energy efficiency tips

 HeatingHeater

 Heating systems can account for as much as 50% of energy use in an office space or building.
-Choosing the right size heating system for you're room size and needs can reduce the amount of energy you use.
+Choosing the right size heating system for your room size and needs can reduce the amount of energy you use.

 Check the fridge door seals are in good condition and there are no leaks.
 You may need to have them replaced.